The man responsible for the notorious murder of British backpacker, Peter Falconio, has died aged 67.

 What is the reward to find Peter Falconio?

-Detectives have also made several attempts to speak to Murdoch but he will not budge.
+Detectives also reportedly made several attempts to speak to Murdoch recently but he would not budge.

-“He’s (Murdoch) not being too forthcoming in regards to engaging with police, but we will continue doing what we have to,” NT Police acting commander Mark Grieve told the media.
+“He’s (Murdoch) not being too forthcoming in regards to engaging with police, but we will continue doing what we have to,” NT Police acting commander Mark Grieve told the media at the time.

 “We think there’s still people out there that may hold some information.
 There may be someone out there that he’s confided in, whether or not that’s family or friends, we just don’t know.”